A1SHWARYANAYAK/A1SHWARYANAYAK/README.md

 ### 👩‍💻 A little about me ...

 - Currently working as an **AI Evaluation Engineer (Fellow)** at **Handshake AI**, contributing to the evaluation of frontier AI systems and LLM-powered software engineering workflows.
+- Previously worked as a **Generative AI Engineer** at **Reality AI Lab**, building AI-powered applications using Google Vertex AI and Gemini models.
 - Hold an **MS in Data Science** from **University at Buffalo (SUNY)**.
 - Previously built scalable backend systems, APIs, and distributed applications at **Mocapay** and **TCS**.
 - Interested in **Applied AI, Generative AI, AI Evaluation, AI Agents, and intelligent software systems**.